-This page is dedicated to several people that have influenced me in my running journey.
+This page is dedicated to several people who have influenced me in my running journey.
 Please take the time to visit their websites and see the power of true dedication and motivation!
 You can also read more about them in my book, "Running for the Average Joe," available on this website!

 Keith Panzer might very well epitomize the 'Average Joe' in overdrive.
 Since his first marathon in 1989, he's completed marathons in all 50 states and the District of Columbia as well as internationally.
 He's competed in the Boston Marathon 19 times.
 He's also raced in various ultra marathons, including the Vermont 100.

 Marshall Ulrich is an American ultramarathon runner, adventure racer and mountaineer.
-He holds various distinctions in several sports: he has completed 128 ultra marathons averaging over 125 miles each; has climbed the tallest summit on each continent (all on first attempts), a feat known as the seven summits; and has finished 12 expedition-length races in adventure racing, including all 9 Eco Challenge races.
+He holds various distinctions in several sports: he has completed 130 ultra marathons averaging over 125 miles each; has climbed the tallest summit on each continent (all on first attempts), a feat known as the seven summits; and has finished 12 expedition-length races in adventure racing, including all 9 Eco Challenge races.